Screenly/Anthias/README.md

 $ bash <(curl -sL https://install-anthias.srly.io)
 ```

-You'll be prompted with the following yes-no questions:
+You'll be prompted with the following questions:

 * Do you still want to continue?
 * Would you like Anthias to manage the network for you?
 * Which version of Anthias would you like to install?
 * Would you like to perform a full system upgrade as well?

-You can either use the arrow keys to select your choice and then press Enter or type `y` or `n`.
+You can either use the arrow keys to select your choice and then press Enter or type `y` or `n`
-The installer will display your responses before proceeding with the installation.
+(for yes-no questions).
+The installer will display your responses before proceeding with the
+installation.

 ![nstall-anthias-gif](./docs/images/install-anthias.gif)